HackUponTheGale/HackUponTheGale.github.io/_posts/2023-10-31-QuickAssist1.md

 tags:              DFIR, Windows, Remote Access, IncidentResponse
 ---

 Quick Assist is Microsoft's native remote access solution for tunneling a desktop connection across the internet.
 It enables a user to troubleshoot printer issues for family members from the comfort of their home.

-And it's potentially of great value to attackers.
+It's also potentially of great value to attackers.
+And it ain't exactly easy to monitor or investigate.

 ## How does it work?